Amazon.co.uk Widgets

 X

-Cloud Firestore is a flexible, scalable database for mobile, Google.
+Firebase Firestore is a flexible, scalable database built for mobile and web applications.
 It supports hierarchical data structures, expressive queries, realtime updates, offline support, and seamless integration with other Firebase and Google Cloud products.
-It is pretty perfect for mobile apps.
+If you are building a mobile app and need a reliable cloud database, Firestore is an excellent choice.

 TL:DR – This article goes through the setup steps required to get it going.